 The Score Magazine sang praises of Takar’s 2016 debut album Same Sky– “While simple in his approach, Takar surprises us with unconventional melodic changes, some juicy harmonies and eccentric progressions…”

 Nabam’s music has taken him throughout Asia to perform, including major festivals in India such as NH7 Weekender, Ziro Festival of Music and renown venues like The Piano Man, High Spirits, and Evening Club.
-Having performed in the neighboring countries of Bhutan, Singapore, and Myanmar, Takar has expanded his scope of touring, including appearances at New York City’s Rockwood Music Hall and SoFar Sounds, and is planning more shows in Asia, North America and Europe in 2021.
+Having performed in the neighboring countries of Bhutan, Singapore, and Myanmar, Takar has expanded his scope of touring, including appearances at New York City’s Rockwood Music Hall and SoFar Sounds.